the science of living a happy life

 What is the science of living a happy life?
 If this has been a question on your mind, you’re in luck!
 We’ve got some answers right here.

-If you’re struggling to find happiness and improve your well-being, know that you’re not alone.
+If you’re struggling to find happiness and improve your well-being, know you’re not alone.

 Let’s discuss the science behind your smile.
-We’re going to cover some brain chemistry, and tips for boosting your happiness.
-By the time we’re done, you’ll understand the science of living a happy life!
+We will cover some brain chemistry and tips for boosting your happiness.
+You’ll understand the science of living a happy life when we’re done!

 There is a scientific way to understand how our brains and bodies work to make us happy.

-It all comes down to brain chemistry and the way our brains create emotions.
+It all comes down to brain chemistry and how our brains create emotions.
 When we experience positive emotions, it’s because our brains are releasing chemicals that make us feel good.

 These chemicals are called neurotransmitters.
 Neurotransmitters work by sending messages between our brain cells.
-These messages tell our brain cells what to do, and they can affect our mood.
+These messages tell our brain cells what to do and can affect our mood.

 The Happiness Chemicals

-Each of these chemicals serves a unique purpose when it comes to feeling happy.
-Once you know about them, it’s possible to “hack” them, i.e. make small changes to boost your happiness.
+Each of these chemicals serves a unique purpose for feeling happy.
+Once you know about them, you can “hack” them, i.e., make small changes to boost your happiness.

 We’ll discuss the happy chemicals below.